tsparticles/tsparticles/core/main/README.md

 import { tsParticles } from "tsparticles";
 ```

-the imported `tsParticles` is the same instance you have including the script.
+The imported `tsParticles` is the same instance you have when including the script.

 ---